Best 4×6 Speakers for Car (Top Picks for Sound Quality & Bass)

 Cons

-- Sensitivity (88 dB) is average, requiring decent power for volume
+• Sensitivity (88 dB) is average; needs power for max volume

 Verdict